dcwfz9/resume/README.md

     xelatex resume.tex

-Alternatively, you can use a site like [TeXstudio] to build and edit your LaTeX instead.
+Alternatively, you can use a tool like TeXstudio to build and edit your LaTeX instead.